godbehere/rag-project/README.md

 ## Requirements
 - Node.js 20+
 - npm
+- Redis & Qdrant instances (docker option will handle this)
 - Docker (optional, for containerized setup)
 - OpenAI API key (for embedding and generation)